 Explain to students that it is possible to make beautiful bags and baskets from plant fibres and dyes, such as these in the collection of the National Museum of Australia:

 Sometimes wool was also used:

 Make sure students understand that Aboriginal women are still making beautiful bags and baskets today.
-For clues about how they do it, look at the following pages from the same site, Bula'bula Arts, in Arnhem Land, east of Darwin:
+For clues about how they do it, look at the following pages from the Bula'bula Arts website, in Arnhem Land, east of Darwin.

 Take the students for a walk to where there is some long grass or reeds.
 See if you can find some fibres or reeds that you might be able to use to create a small vessel or bag.
 Experiment with weaving or knotting to make a segment of fabric or — if you are really good at it — a vessel that might hold some weight.

 Then invite students to draw a string bag or basket.
 What foods might they find in their neighbourhood to collect?
 Draw or list the foods they might find — or might like to find.